Updated on 7/10/2023 by Suzanne Kantra with current instructions

 Whether you’re looking to get a very early start on holiday shopping or you’re just looking to snag some great tech deals for yourself, Amazon Prime Day is the time to shop.
-Amazon’s annual sale kicks off on Tuesday, July 12 at 3 AM EDT and lasts for a full 48 hours, with the last deal vanishing on Thursday, July 14 at 3 AM EDT.
-As the name implies, you’ll have to be an Amazon Prime member to participate ($139.00/year or $14.99/month), but you can also sign up for a free trial to shop without any extra cost.
+Amazon’s annual sale kicks off on Tuesday, July 11 at 3 AM EDT and lasts for a full 48 hours, with the last deal vanishing on Thursday, July 13 at 3 AM EDT.
+As the name implies, you’ll have to be an Amazon Prime member to participate ($139.00/year or $14.99/month), but you can also sign up for a free trial to shop without any extra cost. or you could join an Amazon Household as the secondary member and receive the benefits of Prime – even if you don't live in the same place.

-Though you’ll be tempted to click the buy button to be sure you don’t miss out on any sales, you want to check prices, so you get the very best deal – even if it's from another retailer.
-The quickest way to check prices is by using a browser plugin to do the hard work for you.
-The Camelizer our favorite Amazon price tracker.
-It shows you a price history of an item right on the Amazon page, letting you know if today’s price is actually the lowest price.
+Though you’ll be tempted to click the buy button to be sure you don’t miss out on any sales, you want to check prices so you get the very best deal.
+The quickest way to check prices is by letting a browser plugin do the hard work for you.
+I like the Camelizer, which works with Chrome, Safari, Firefox, Edge, and Opera browsers.
+When you click on the Camel icon in your browser bar, you see a price history of an item right on the Amazon page, letting you know if today’s price is actually the lowest price.
 Even on Prime Day, some sales only offer middling discounts, and you may be better off buying later.
+You can also copy the URL in the address bar on Amazon and paste it into the search bar on CamelCamelCamel.

 Watch upcoming deals